 Rosenberg agrees that probiotics work for some IBS patients; however, he says there is little convincing evidence to support these claims.
 With that said, he does not discourage their usage and promotes adding probiotic-rich foods to your diet as well.

 Need quick relief?
 Apply a heating pad to the abdominal area during a flare-up.
-It can ease discomfort.
+It may ease discomfort.
 A heating pad is not likely to have long-lasting effects, but it may do well in a pinch.
 According to Harvard Medical School, "For people who experience IBS intermittently, a home heating pad can be a simple and inexpensive way of soothing abdominal pain.
 Heat can help relax cramping muscles."

 As Verywell Health suggests, a heating pad can be swapped out for a hot water bottle if you want to keep the warmth on you while you sleep.
 (Don't try this with a heating pad, as they are powered by electricity and therefore unsafe to leave unattended.)